Cost-Sensitive Support Vector Machines: Cost-sensitive SVM in the dual

 \subsection{Regularization on basis expansion coefficients}

-In the previous section we showed how the Lagrange dual~\cite{book:convex} of the CS-SVM performed $l_1$ regularization on the support vectors.
-Rather, in this section we show that the Fenchel dual~\Citet{rockafellar70} of the CS-SVM performs $l_1$ regularization on the basis coefficients of the discriminant function.
-A general regularization problem~\Citet{Tikhonov77} can be written as
+In the previous section we showed how the Lagrange dual~\cite{book:convex} of the CS-SVM performed \lone regularization on the support vectors.
+Rather, in this section we show that the Fenchel dual~\Citet{rockafellar70} of the CS-SVM performs \lone regularization on the basis coefficients of the discriminant function.
+A general regularization problem~\Citet{Tikhonov77} for given dataset $\Dc$, loss function $\Lc$, trade-off hyperparameter $C$, regularizer $\Omega$ and Hilbert space $\Hc$ can be written as

-where $L$ is the loss function, $\lambda$ is the regularization (trade-off) parameter, and $\Omega$ is the \emph{regularizer} function.
-The Fenchel-dual of \eqref{eq:tikhonov} is~\Citet{rifkin07}